 About This Policy

 - The types of personal data that Third Light Limited (We) may be required to handle include information about current, past and prospective suppliers, customers and others that we communicate with.
 The personal data, which may be held on paper or on a computer or other media, is subject to certain legal safeguards specified in the Data Protection Act 1998 (the Act) and other regulations, including GDPR.

 - This policy and any other documents referred to in it sets out the basis on which we will process any personal data we collect from data subjects, or that is provided to us by data subjects or other sources.

-- This policy does not form part of any employee's contract of employment and may be amended at any time.
+- This policy does not form part of any employee's contract of employment.
+It is a Company policy, and may be amended at any time.

 - This policy sets out rules on data protection and the legal conditions that must be satisfied when we obtain, handle, process, transfer and store personal data.

 - Data is information which is stored electronically, on a computer, or in certain paper-based filing systems.